QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 <details class="details-e">
 <summary>New Menu 🚀</summary>

-When click on "adding component", you got a list of menus such as "Audio", ...
+When clicking on "adding component", you got a list of menus such as "Audio", ...
 You can add a new menu here 🚀!

 ```cs
 // this is a path, you can subfolders (=nested menus) with /